 A more significant issue for "paper audit trail under glass" systems is their failure to provide the quality of accessibility to vision- or reading-impaired voters that OVC's design does.
 Sighted voters who happen to need reading glasses, or who can read only large print or closely held print, are likely to find "paper audit trail under glass" systems more difficult to check than printed ballots they can physically hold.
 Even if these machines add provisions for audio feedback on final ballots, users are dependent on the very same machine to provide such audio feedback.
 Potentially, a tampered-with machine could bias votes, but only for blind voters (still perhaps enough to change close elections).
-In contrast, OVC positively encourages third parties to develop software to assure the barcode encoding of votes matches the visibly printed votes every voter is treated equally, and all can verify ballots.
+In contrast, OVC positively encourages third parties to develop software to assure the barcode encoding of votes matches the visibly printed votes - every voter is treated equally, and all can verify ballots.

 From a more sophisticated cryptology perspective, "paper audit trail under glass" systems are likely to compromise voter anonymity in subtle ways.
 One of the issues the world-class security researchers associated with our design have considered is the possibility that sequential or time-stamp information on ballots could be correlated with the activity of individual voters.
 Even covert videotaping of the order in which voters enter a polling place might be used for such a compromise.
-This problem is more serious in those systems in which the voter-verified paper audit trail is maintained on a continuous paper tape fed onto a takeup spool.
+This problem is more serious in those systems in which the voter-verified paper audit trail is maintained on a continuous paper tape fed onto a take-up spool.
 However, on systems that cut the audit trail into pieces, one for each voter, that ballots that fell to the bottom of the glass bin may be visible to subsequent voters.
 Such potential visibility also compromises anonymity.
 This analysis is just part of the threat analysis study that we will perform in order to create a reliable, secure, and trustworthy election system.

 A far more serious problem with a voter-verified paper audit trail is the difficulty of automated tabulation of the audit trail.
 This problem is especially acute when the voter-verified paper audit trail is cut into pieces, one for each voter.
 The glass bin is likely to be a mass of coiled paper strips.
 While the continuous spool approach to the paper audit trail is neater, it suffers from an anonymity problem as identified above.
 When the paper audit trail can only be used in a manual tabulation process, there will be enormous pressure to minimize its use, thereby reducing its effectiveness.
 In contrast, the OVC design facilitates automated tabulation of the paper ballots while enabling manual counting and voter-verification also.
-However, even when there is an automated tabulation process of the paper ballots, it is critical for a random sample of precincts to be manually tabulated, as a further check on the system.